 - Grease four 10-ounce oven-proof ramekins.
 Spoon an equal amount of raspberries among the four dishes.
 Top with the oatmeal.

 - Sprinkle 1 tablespoon of sugar over the top of each ramekin.

-- Broil the ramekins 4-6 minutes from the heat for 7-9 minutes, or until the tops are brown and the sugar is carmelized.
+- Broil the ramekins 4-6 inches from the heat for 7-9 minutes, or until the tops are brown and the sugar is caramelized.

 - Drizzle each dish with remaining ginger cream.

 Sounds very nice.
 I love the cream + ginger + nutmeg + cinnamon mix.
 It sounds like it would really make the tastebuds happy.

 Oh boy!
 This sounds so good.
 I would probably cut down on the sugar a little, as it sounds pretty sweet to me.

 I can’t wait to make it and share with my family to see what they think.